ahammadmejbah/Introductory-Guideline-for-Data-Science-Machine-Learning-Deep-Learning-Image-Processing-Statistics/README.md

 # Understanding Data Science 📊🔍📈

-Data science is a multifaceted field that involves a series of steps to extract meaningful insights from data.
-Here's a simplified overview of the key steps in a typical data science project:

 1. **Problem Definition**: The first step is to clearly understand and define the problem you are trying to solve.
 This involves identifying the objectives, the key questions that need answers, and the desired outcome of the project.

 2. **Data Collection**: Once the problem is defined, the next step is to gather the necessary data.
 This can involve collecting new data or using existing data sources.
 The data can be structured (e.g., in databases) or unstructured (e.g., text, images).